Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

 \subsection{Supervised and Unsupervised Learning}

-ML holds substantial promise in promoting the research from small case-control studies to large transdiagnostic samples, from prior specified brain regions to whole-brain circuit dysfunction for individual-level precision medicine \cite{cearns2019recommendations,etkin2019reckoning,grzenda2021evaluating}.
-In a new era of evidence-based psychiatry tailored to individual patients, objectively measurable endophenotypes identified using advanced data-driven approaches could allow for early disease detection, personalized treatment selection, and dosage adjustment to reduce the burden of disease \cite{rutledge2019machine,tai2019machine,aafjes2021scoping}.
-These significantly promising applications in psychiatric disorders have become possible by leveraging the powerful strength of modern machine learning techniques \cite{shatte2019machine,nielsen2020machine,sui2020neuroimaging,zhang2020survey}.
+ML holds substantial promise in promoting research from small case-control studies to those with large transdiagnostic samples, and from prior specified brain regions to whole-brain circuit dysfunction for individual-level precision medicine \citep{cearns2019recommendations,etkin2019reckoning,grzenda2021evaluating}.
+In a new era of evidence-based psychiatry tailored to individual patients, objectively measurable endophenotypes could allow for early disease detection, personalized treatment selection, and dosage adjustment to reduce the burden of disease \citep{rutledge2019machine,tai2019machine,aafjes2021scoping}.
+These promising applications in psychiatric disorders have been enabled by leveraging the powerful strength of modern ML techniques \citep{shatte2019machine,nielsen2020machine,sui2020neuroimaging,zhang2020survey}.